-The radiopharmaceutical market is projected to reach \$13.8 Billion by 2028 from \$7.6 Billion in 2021, according to a published study by The Insight Partners: "Radiopharmaceuticals Market to 2028 - Global Analysis and Forecast."
-Overall, the market is expected to grow at a CAGR of 9.0% during 2021-2028.
-North America dominates the global radiopharmaceuticals market, which is attributed to the prevalence of chronic disorders and the presence of supportive government plans for the development of research regarding radiopharmaceuticals.
+The global radiopharmaceuticals market size is projected to reach \$13.67 billion by 2032, registering a CAGR of 10.2% during the forecast period 2023 to 2032, according to a November 2023 report from Precedence Research, a global provider of market insights.
+North America dominates the global radiopharmaceuticals market, which is attributed to the rising prevalence of chronic illnesses, extensive research and development initiatives, a supportive regulatory landscape, and the presence of leading pharmaceutical and radiopharmaceutical enterprises.
 Based on type, the radiopharmaceuticals market is bifurcated into diagnostic nuclear medicine and therapeutic nuclear medicine.
 The diagnostic nuclear medicine segment is holding a larger share of the market and is anticipated to register a higher CAGR during 2021-2028.
-By application, the market is segmented into oncology, cardiology, neurology, and others, with the oncology segment holding the largest market share in 2021.
+By application, the market is segmented into oncology, cardiology, neurology, and others, with the oncology segment holding the largest market share in 2022.